Entertainment Live

 Entertainment Live (also known as E-Live) is a Philippine television talk show broadcast by ABS-CBN.
-Originally hosted by Toni Gonzaga, Mariel Rodriguez and Bianca Gonzalez, it aired on the network's Yes Weekend line up from August 4, 2007 to January 28, 2012, replacing Gokada Go! and was replaced by Showbiz Inside Report.
+Originally hosted by Toni Gonzaga, Mariel Rodriguez and Bianca Gonzalez, it aired on the network's Yes Weekend line up from August 4, 2007 to January 28, 2012, replaced by Showbiz Inside Report.
 Gonzalez, Luis Manzano, Nikki Gil and Ogie Diaz served as the final hosts.